-Previous versions (5.30a and earlier) of SBE Data Processing used program setup files with a .psu extension instead of a .psa extension.
+All previous versions (5.30a and earlier) of SBE Data Processing used program setup files with a .psu extension instead of a .psa extension.
 Program setup files with a .psa extension can be opened, viewed, and modified in any text editor or XML editor.

-SBE Data Processing can still use

-editor or XML editor.
 SBE Data Processing can still use your existing .psu files.
 However, if you make any changes to the setup (for example, change output variables), SBE Data Processing will save the changes to a new .psa file.

-File -
+• File -